 Bhutan Jewel Travel is Bhutan’s first Medical Tourism Agent.

 Till now we have catered to tourist that were on leisure trips and holidaying in Bhutan.
-And many a times, our guests used to talk about some knee problem, or a perpetual head ache and some even shared theirs or their family’s serious health issues.
+And many a times, our guests tell us about some knee problem, or a perennial head ache and some even shared theirs or their family’s serious health issue history.

 Such personal interactions with our Guests has brought me to come up with Bhutan’s FIRST Medical Tourism as a solution to help travelers come to Bhutan to explore and try our Traditional methods of healing.
 The medical method used in Bhutan is derived from gSo-ba Rig-pa (Traditional Bhutanese Medicine).